QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 in general absolute values of both components of $y_t$ diverge toward $+\infty$ as $t \rightarrow + \infty$.

-To substantiate this claim, we can use the eigenector matrix decomposition of $H$ that is available to us because the eigenvalues of $H$ are distinct
+To substantiate this claim, we can use the eigenvector matrix decomposition of $H$ that is available to us because the eigenvalues of $H$ are distinct